ivolucien/log-hindsight/README.md

 // ...later in your application if (errorCondition) {
+  // Manually trigger a log dump after an error,
+  // Automated by setting writeWhen.writeLineNow option to an onError function, example in condoitions.js

   logBuffer.writeIf('trace') // Write detailed log lines as context for the error logBuffer.error(new Error(errorCondition)) // Written immediately by default log level }